 Bit Position(s) Contents

-15:0 Basic exit reason
+15:0 Basic exit reason.

-16 Always cleared to 0
+16 Always cleared to 0.

-26:17 Not currently defined
+24:17 Not currently defined.

+25 A VM exit saves this bit as 1 to indicate that the VM exit caused a shadow stack to become prematurely busy.

+26 A VM exit saves this bit as 1 to indicate that the VM exit occurred after assertion of a bus lock while the "VMM bus-lock detection" VM-execution control was 1.

 27 A VM exit saves this bit as 1 to indicate that the VM exit was incident to enclave mode.

-28 Pending MTF VM exit
+28 Pending MTF VM exit.

-29 VM exit from VMX root operation
+29 VM exit from VMX root operation.

-30 Not currently defined
+30 Not currently defined.

 31 VM-entry failure (0 = true VM exit; 1 = VM-entry failure)

 - Bits 15:0 provide basic information about the cause of the VM exit (if bit 31 is clear) or of the VM-entry failure (if bit 31 is set).
-Appendix C enumerates the basic exit reasons. - Bit 16 is always cleared to 0. - Bit 27 is set to 1 if the VM exit occurred while the logical processor was in enclave mode. - A VM exit also sets this bit if it is incident to delivery of an event injected by VM entry and the guest interruptibility-state field indicates an enclave interrupt (bit 4 of the field is 1).
+Appendix C enumerates the basic exit reasons. - Bit 16 is always cleared to 0. - Bit 25 is set to 1 if the "prematurely busy shadow stack" VM-exit control is 1 and the VM exit caused a shadow stack to become prematurely busy (see Section 26.4.3).
+Otherwise, the bit is cleared. - Bit 26 is set to 1 if the VM exit occurred after assertion of a bus lock while the "VMM bus-lock detection" VM-execution control was 1.
+Such VM exits include those that occur due to the 1-setting of that control as well as others that might occur during execution of an instruction that asserted a bus lock. - Bit 27 is set to 1 if the VM exit occurred while the logical processor was in enclave mode. - A VM exit also sets this bit if it is incident to delivery of an event injected by VM entry and the guest interruptibility-state field indicates an enclave interrupt (bit 4 of the field is 1).
 See Section 28.2.1 for details. - Bit 28 is set only by an SMM VM exit (see Section 32.15.2) that took priority over an MTF VM exit (see Section 26.5.2) that would have occurred had the SMM VM exit not occurred.
 See Section 32.15.2.3. - Bit 29 is set if and only if the processor was in VMX root operation at the time the VM exit occurred.
 This can happen only for SMM VM exits.
 See Section 32.15.2. - Because some VM-entry failures load processor state from the host-state area (see Section 27.8), software must be able to distinguish such cases from true VM exits.
 Bit 31 is used for that purpose. - Exit qualification (64 bits; 32 bits on processors that do not support Intel 64 architecture).
-This field contains additional information about the cause of VM exits due to the following: debug exceptions; page-fault exceptions; start-up IPIs (SIPIs); task switches; INVEPT; INVLPG; INVVPID; LGDT; LIDT; LLDT; LTR; SGDT; SIDT; SLDT; STR; VMCLEAR; VMPTRLD; VMPTRST; VMREAD; VMWRITE; VMXON; XRSTORS; XSAVES; control-register accesses; MOV DR; I/O instructions; and MWAIT.
+This field contains additional information about the cause of VM exits due to the following: debug exceptions; page-fault exceptions; start-up IPIs (SIPIs); task switches; INVEPT; INVLPG; INVVPID; LGDT; LIDT; LLDT; LTR; SGDT; SIDT; SLDT; STR; VMCLEAR; VMPTRLD; VMPTRST; VMREAD; VMWRITE; VMXON; XRSTORS; XSAVES; controlregister accesses; MOV DR; I/O instructions; and MWAIT.
 The format of the field depends on the cause of the VM exit.
-See Section 28.2.1 for details. - Guest-linear address (64 bits; 32 bits on processors that do not support Intel 64 architecture).
-This field is used in the following cases: - VM exits due to attempts to execute LMSW with a memory operand. - VM exits due to attempts to execute INS or OUTS. - VM exits due to system-management interrupts (SMIs) that arrive immediately after retirement of I/O instructions. - Certain VM exits due to EPT violations
+See Section 28.2.1 for details.